ThomasTruyts/Flight-prediction/README.md

 # Flight Price Prediction

-This project focuses on predicting flight prices using machine learning techniques.
-It involves scraping flight data from a website, extracting relevant features, and training a model to make accurate price predictions.
-The goal is to help users estimate flight costs and make informed travel decisions.
+This project focuses on predicting flight prices using a machine learning model.
+The process involves scraping flight data from a website, performing feature engineering, and training a Random Forest Regressor to make price predictions.

+## Data Collection

+Flight data is scraped from a website using web scraping techniques.
+The data includes various features such as departure city, arrival city, departure date, arrival date, airline, and other relevant information.
+By collecting a substantial amount of flight data, we aim to capture patterns and trends that influence flight prices.

-## Project Overview
+## Feature Engineering

-The project follows the following steps:

-1. **Data Collection:** Flight data is scraped from a flights website using the Selenium library.
-The scraped information includes departure time, arrival time, day of the flight, flight duration, number of passengers, number of stops, and the timestamp of scraping.
-This data is stored in a structured format, such as a pandas DataFrame, for further analysis.

-2. **Feature Engineering:** Additional features are derived from the available data to improve the predictive power of the model.
-The geolocator library is utilized to calculate the distance between the departure and arrival airports, which is then included as a feature in the DataFrame.
-Furthermore, the countries of the arrival airports are mapped to sub-regions in the world, allowing the determination of low, mid, or high seasonality on the flight date.
-This seasonality information is also added as a feature.

-3. **Machine Learning Model:** After preprocessing the data and engineering the necessary features, a machine learning model is trained on the available dataset.
-Various algorithms and techniques, such as regression or ensemble methods, can be explored to achieve accurate flight price predictions.
-The model learns the patterns and relationships within the data to estimate flight prices based on the input features.
+Feature engineering plays a crucial role in developing an effective machine learning model.
+In this project, several feature engineering techniques are employed to enhance the predictive power of the model.
+Some of these techniques include:

+- **Date-Time Feature Extraction**: Extracting meaningful information from the date and time fields, such as day of the week, month, hour, or any other relevant features that can capture seasonality or time-related patterns.

+- **Categorical Feature Encoding**: Converting categorical features, such as airlines or departure/arrival cities, into numerical representations using techniques like one-hot encoding or label encoding.
+This allows the model to interpret and utilize categorical data effectively.

+- **Feature Scaling**: Scaling numerical features to a common scale, such as using standardization or normalization, to ensure that no single feature dominates the model's learning process.

+These feature engineering techniques help to transform the raw flight data into a suitable format for training the machine learning model.

+## Machine Learning Model

+The machine learning model used in this project is the Random Forest Regressor.
+Random Forest is an ensemble learning algorithm that combines multiple decision trees to make predictions.
+In the case of regression tasks, such as predicting flight prices, Random Forest Regressor proves to be effective in capturing complex relationships between features and the target variable.

+## Model Evaluation and Performance

-4. **Evaluation and Deployment:** The trained model is evaluated using appropriate evaluation metrics to assess its performance and generalization ability.
-The model's accuracy and predictive capabilities are assessed to ensure reliable flight price predictions.
-Once satisfied with the model's performance, it can be deployed to make predictions on new, unseen flight data.
+The trained Random Forest Regressor model is evaluated using appropriate performance metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), or R-squared.
+These metrics provide insights into the model's accuracy and ability to generalize to unseen flight data.

-## Project Structure
+## Repository Contents

-The project structure is organized as follows:

-- `data/`: This directory contains the scraped flight data stored in a structured format, Excel.
+- `flight_price_prediction.ipynb`: A Jupyter Notebook containing the Python code and step-by-step explanation for scraping flight data, performing feature engineering, and training the machine learning model.
+- `flight_data.csv`: The scraped flight data used for training and testing the model.
-- `notebooks/`: This directory contains Jupyter notebooks providing detailed explanations and step-by-step implementations of the project.
+- `README.md`: This file, providing an overview of the project.

-- `scripts/`: This directory contains Python scripts for data preprocessing, feature engineering, model training, and prediction.
-- `models/`: This directory contains the trained machine learning models or serialized model objects.
-- `requirements.txt`: This file lists the required Python libraries and versions to reproduce the project environment.
+## Requirements

+To run the Jupyter Notebook and reproduce the results, ensure the following dependencies are installed:

+- Python 3.x
+- Jupyter Notebook
+- NumPy
+- Pandas
+- Scikit-learn
+- BeautifulSoup (for web scraping)
+- Requests (for web scraping)

+Please install the necessary dependencies before running the notebook.

+## Usage

+Follow the steps below to run the Jupyter Notebook and predict flight prices using the trained model:

+1. Clone this repository to your local machine or download the files manually.
+2. Install the required dependencies as mentioned above.
+3. Open the `flight_price_prediction.ipynb` notebook using Jupyter Notebook.
+4. Run each cell in the notebook sequentially to replicate the data scraping, feature engineering, and model training process.
+5. Modify the code and experiment with different feature engineering techniques or machine learning algorithms as desired.
+6. Use the trained model to predict flight prices for new data or evaluate its performance on test data.

+Basic knowledge of machine learning concepts, Python programming, and web scraping techniques is recommended to effectively utilize this notebook.

+## Conclusion

+This project demonstrates the application of machine learning techniques in predicting flight prices.
+By scraping flight data, performing feature engineering,